ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/config-edit.rst

 - Copy the *ClusterConfig.json* file you want to use to a name such as *my-ClusterConfig.json*;
   you will specify this file when you install the cluster.
-- Edit your copy of *ClusterConfig.json>* file:
+- Edit these files to reflect the cluster to be installed:

-  - [Old docs say: "{InstallDirectory}, found throughout the :ref:`MetadataAPIConfig.properties<metadataapiconfig-config-ref>` and :ref:`ClusterConfig.json<clusterconfig-config-ref>` configuration files, must be modified to show the directory where Kamanja will be installed.
+  - Edit the paths found throughout both files to show the directory where each component will be installed.
-    The location must be the same on all nodes in the custer."
-But I don't find this string in the file]
+    The location must be the same on all nodes in the custer.
   - Modify the value of the **ClusterID** parameter to the name you want to use for your cluster.
   - Set the **SystemCatalog/StoreType** attribute